Influenced86/RetroRunnerDemo-0.1/README.txt

 Also, there is no sound so far.
 Sorry!

 Glitches that may occur:
 Player falls through floor when respawning...
-I can't currently think of any more so let me know if you find some!
+Also, the checkpoints can sometime glitch :( I can't currently think of any more so let me know if you find some!

 Once you have finished with it, if you could fill in this short, easy survey, I would greatly appreciate it.
 Thank you!